tfwio/twix/readme.md

 - Note that if you would like to compile arpeggio 20170422 (github.com/tfwio/arp), the only 'animation' used renders a little (useless) timing information, so a call to OnTimer in the `class Arpeggio` can be omitted if you don't want to hack iplug as such.
 - Clone this project somewhere to its default name: `twix`
 - Move the cloned directory parallel to `./WDL` in your wdl-ol fork which happens to be parallel to `./VST_SDK`, `VST3_SDK`, etc...
-- Got to Property-Page editor within your respective WDL-OL/IPLUG project.
+- Go to Property-Page editor within your respective WDL-OL/IPLUG project.
 It's called 'Property Manager' within the IDE.
     - If the "Property Manager" tab isn't visible within your IDE, then check `View->Other Windows->Property Manager` to make it visible.
 If you don't see such options, then you probably have to change some `Tools->Options`-like setting for 'Expert Mode' or some-such.
 - Expand any configuration folder icon (it doesn't matter which one)
 - Right-click your project-name in the configuration...